 Rebecca is a financial adviser, coach and fellow mum to two little girls under five.
 She is Head Financial Coach at The Fiscal Mum, a financial advisory business that works with busy mums and their families to help them live their best family life.

-“When it comes to items such as school shoes, consider the quality vs. price.
-It can be all too easy to buy the cheapest shoes you can find, but you could end up buying another pair every term.
+“When it comes to items such as school shoes, consider the quality versus price equation.
+It can be all too easy to buy the cheapest shoes you can find, but you could end up buying another pair every term if they wear out.
 Wait until the last minute and buy a decent pair, ideally with removable soles to discard as the feet grow.
 If you’re lucky they will last the whole year.
-Also, once you’ve made the investment – lay down some laws with your kids about lost items.
+Also, once you’ve made the investment, lay down some laws with your kids about lost items.
 For example, if they lose their school hat, they have to pay for a new one.
 You may be amazed how much longer they keep it for!
-The same with water bottles, goggles, and all those repeatedly purchased items!” – Lucy Good.
+The same with water bottles, goggles and all those repeatedly purchased items!” – Lucy Good.

 About Lucy Good

-Lucy is a mother and the founder of Beanstalk, an online space which empowers single mothers to refind their potential and rebuild their confidence online.
-Lucy has appeared on Today and has provided advice to mothers in the Take 5 magazine as well as regularly speaking on local radio.
-She is a blogger, podcaster and mentor, continually hunting down resources of benefit to the single motherhood.
+Lucy is a mother and the founder of Beanstalk, an online space which empowers single mothers to rediscover their potential and rebuild their confidence online.
+Lucy has appeared on the Today show and has provided advice to mothers in the Take 5 magazine as well as regularly speaking on local radio.
+She is a blogger, podcaster and mentor, continually hunting down resources to help single mums.